Zolicsiz/CustomHint/README.md

 # Custom Hint
 Plugin that allows you to display text on the player's screen.
+It is recommended to use `AdvancedHints.dll` for convenience.
 For suggestions, please write to Discord: @narin4ik

 **Default cfg:**